tmforum-oda/oda-ca-docs/Decision-Log/0005-which-languages-and-libraries-should-be-used.md

 ## Decision

 We actively encourage a polyglot approach using the best framework and language for each task.
 As a reference implementation we want to demonstrate that the operators are themselves modular independently deployable pieces of software.
 We also want so show good practice in using some of the operator frameworks

-We have written Kubernetes Operators in python (using KOPF framework).
-We have teams building operators in Java using Quarkus/Fabric8.
-If teams want to use alternative frameworks for the Operators then that is welcome.
+We will accept contributions of kubernetes operators in any programming language, as long as they support the Kubernetes Operator pattern.

 ## Consequences